-Excess PHEV, early compliance PHEV, converted PHEV, and pooled PHEV values, combined, may not be used beyond the PHEV allowance, calculated according to subsection (e)(1)(C).
+The sum of excess PHEV values, converted PHEV values, pooled PHEV values, early compliance PHEV values, and PHEV values counted towards a manufacturer’s performance for the model year under subsection (f)(1)(B) used in the demonstration of compliance for a given model year per subsection (h), may not exceed the PHEV allowance, calculated according to subsection (e)(1)(C).

+For the 2026 through 2030 model years, proportional FCEV values may be utilized as specified in subsection (g)(4)(C) up to the annual proportional FCEV allowance calculated according to subsection (g)(4).
+For the 2031 and subsequent model years, proportional FCEV values may not be used to meet a manufacturer’s shortfall.

-Calculating Converted ZEV and PHEV Values.
-At the conclusion of model year 2025, a manufacturer's PHEV and ZEV credit account balances, earned according to CCR, title 13, section 1962.2, will undergo a one-time conversion according to the following equation:
+Calculating Converted ZEV and PHEV Values and Allowance.

+At the conclusion of model year 2025, a manufacturer's PHEV and ZEV credit account balances, earned according to CCR, title 13, section 1962.2, will undergo a one-time conversion according to the following equations:

 Where: